-New today Correction: Crack whore Kayley never mentions having been molested by her father.
+New this month Correction: Crack whore Kayley never mentions having been molested by her father.
 All she says is: "Go back to when I'm seven and fuck me in front of Daddy's video camera.
 Straighten me out a bit. " This refers to the fact that Evan just told her (offscreen) that, originally, she had been molested and then he has undone it in a new timeline.
 Kayley in the timeline where she's a crack whore didn't experience abuse by her father.
 (The reason she's so screwed up is because her brother was killed, she got a scar on her face and then interacted with the wrong people.)
 So, she tells Evan to go back and DO have sex with her in that situation that he once prevented.
 She sarcastically remarks that maybe this situation would actually make her life better.

 Corrected entry: After Evan goes back in time and accidentally causes the death of Kayleigh with the blockbuster, he ends up being placed in a mental institution for the remainder of his life.
 When he awakes in this timeline and asks for his journal, the doctor explains that he has asked for them before, but that they did not exist.
 However, the Evan that grew up in that mental institution shouldn't have any memory of traveling in time, and using those journals to do so.
 After a blackout, young Evan never remembers what happens during the blackout or why those journals are so important so the doctor should be hearing about these non-existent journals for the first time.